PEERS® Program – Ages 11-17

 - Other social and behavioral problems

 If your tween/teen (ages 11-17) is motivated to have friends but struggling to connect with others join this parent-tween/teen 14-week program.
-During each group session your tween/teen will learn and develop friendship skills while parents simultaneously receive coaching skills to guide tween/teen on promoting and maintaining friendships.
-Classes will will foster a love of learning while creating a fun bonding experience for both parents and tweens/teens.
+During each group session, your tween/teen will learn and develop friendship skills while parents simultaneously receive coaching skills to guide tween/teen on promoting and maintaining friendships.
+Classes will foster a love of learning while creating a fun bonding experience for both parents and tweens/teens.

 Your child will learn how to:

 - Be a good sport

 - Handle rejection, teasing, and bullying

 - Handle arguments, disagreements, rumors, and gossip

 - Be a good host during get-togethers

 - Find common interests by trading info information